ttappr/powershell-interactor/README.md

   for Mac and Linux as well as Windows.
 * Python 3 to run the simple HTTP server.
 Otherwise, you can host the webpage in any other web server.
 * Example was tested in Chrome and MS Edge.
-It's likely supported an any browser based on the same internals.
+It's likely supported on any browser based on the same internals.

 ## Setup